Functions in Python

 def calc_area(length=2, width=3): print("length=", length, ", width = ", width) print("Area of rectangle is", width * length) print() calc_area() calc_area(4, 6) calc_area(width=100, length=23) calc_area(length=12)

 length= 2 , width = 3 Area of rectangle is 6 length= 4 , width = 6 Area of rectangle is 24 length= 23 , width = 100 Area of rectangle is 2300 length= 12 , width = 3 Area of rectangle is 36

 calc_area() without any arguments, so default values

 calc_area() by passing

 width.
-Because values to both parameters are provided while calling the function, default value will not be used in this case.
+As values to both the parameters are provided while calling the function, the default value will not be used in this case.
 The same is true for

 length parameter using keyword argument, as a result default value for